chanakadrathnayaka/Java-version-manager/README.md

       3. jdk use 17.0
       ```
 2. `set <version>`
-   Set the JDK to given version.
-New version will be permanently set for the system.
-A confirmation required to proceed.
-Default selection is `N`.
+   Set the JDK to the given version.
+A new version will be permanently set up for the system.
+A confirmation is required to proceed.
+The default selection is `N`.
    You must have installed the versions that you are going to use.
 It is not necessary to type the whole version.
 Only type the first set of values.
       ex:
       ```